Explore Brooklyn 100 Adventures Passport 2018/2019

 From the beautiful brownstones of Bedford-Stuyvesant, to the bohemian bars of Bushwick, to the Boardwalk thrills of Coney Island, Brooklyn is bursting with adventure.
 The Brooklyn Chamber of Commerce and Explore Brooklyn have partnered with the travel content creators at Pathport to bring you our local passport guide of 100 of the best things to see and do in Brooklyn this year!
 With over 2.7 million residents, and thousands of shops, there are an array of things to see and do in the borough!
 It was a difficult task, but we have highlighted 100 activities for you.
 Whether visiting from out of state or from another country, let us guide you in taking your first steps over the Brooklyn Bridge.

-Sponsored by the world-famous Luna Park, with support from Kings Theater, Brooklyn Botanic Garden and the Nu Hotel, the guide is broken down into 10 sections of neighborhoods that all bring a different flavor to the adventurous palate.
+Sponsored by the world-famous Luna Park in Coney Island, with support from Kings Theater, Brooklyn Botanic Garden and the Nu Hotel, the guide is broken down into 10 sections of neighborhoods that all bring a different flavor to the adventurous palate.
 And while food and drink are certainly a big part of exploring the borough, sight-seeing, amusement park rides, walking tours, music and fun for the kids are all included in this comprehensive guide.

 Don’t just take our word for it, though, see Brooklyn through the eyes of the best local Instagrammers.
 Mendy Waits @angrybaker will show you some of the best spots to grab some grub in Clinton Hill.
 Melissa Lee @mlee73 highlights some artsy activities in Williamsburg, and Naz Kasim @cainite follows some of Brooklyn’s best cultural institutions.